OCHA-DAP/ds-raster-pipelines/docs/usage.md

 - `--start-date DATE`, `-s DATE`: Start date to retrieve and process FloodScan data (format: YYYY-MM-DD, default: yesterday)
 - `--end-date DATE`, `-e DATE`: End date to retrieve and process FloodScan data (format: YYYY-MM-DD, default: yesterday)
 - `--version {5}`, `-v {5}`: FloodScan version to use (5 is the only one supported at the moment)
-- `--historical-run`: Run using historical netcdf files and daily zipped files
 - `--update`: Run update for yesterday if available
 -
 ## Examples